HerocatUED/HexFormer/README.md

 ```
 python run.py --run test --alias $alias$ --gpu 0 --port 10008 --ckpt $path_to_your_model$
 ```
 After that, you can prepare results for submition according to the task.
-We provide scripts to convert.
-This scripts also provide other function you may need for further study, details see **data_utils/tools.py**.
-An example usage (you can find **predict.npy** under **log_dir** after you run following command):
+We provide scripts for help.
+This scripts also provide other function you may need for further study, details please refer to **data_utils/tools.py**.

+An example usage: you can find **predict.npy** under **log_dir** after you run following command
 ```
 python data_utils/tools.py --task npy_act --log_dir logs/log_3Dconv_4Dattention_CPE_RPE_d9_3blocks_huge_test_hoi4d_actseg
 ```

-TODO：
-- Efficiency Exp
-- speedup with torch.compile()
-- loss design
-- reuse history prediction
-- clean locations and paths for datasets
-- update config files
-- clean the code